abdolence/firestore-rs/MIGRATION.md

 ## 0.56

-v0.56.0 bounds how long `run_transaction` and `run_transaction_with_options` keep retrying, and fixes several cases where a transaction retried the wrong thing, or not at all.
+v0.56.0 bounds how long `run_transaction` and `run_transaction_with_options` keep retrying, and fixes several cases where a transaction retried the wrong thing.

 ### Retries are bounded